krisztianloki/ess_plcfactory/template_factory/README.md

 Controls the alarm severity condition of alarm PVs.
 [More details](#alarm-variable)

+### USE_GATEWAY_DB

+Controls whether the variable is defined in the GatewayDatablock or not.

+This keyword can be used to specify if a variable is defined in the gateway datablock when the `PLC-EPICS-COMMS: GatewayDatablock` PLC property is set to the name of the gateway datablock.
+The default value is `True`, use `False` if you want to override that.

 ## Specifying archiving requirements

 If a variable has to be archived the **`ARCHIVE=<spec>`** construction can be used. <spec> can be one of the following: